sprucehealth/voicebase/cmd/svc/admin/README.md

 #Admin Service
-The admin service is intended to expose an administrative interface for the Baymax system
+The admin service is intended to expose an administrative interface for the Baymax system.

 ## Getting Started
 ### Setting up LDAP
 The admin service uses ldap for authentication.